shankarkarande/Face-Mask-Detection/README.md

 ```bash
   pip install -r requirement.txt
 ```
 Then your work is first run train mask detector jupyter file and train your model.
-After your training model is completed you are able to see a graph chart like this.
+After your training model is completed you are able to see a graph chart as well as model accuracy.

 ## Model Accuracy
 ![Screenshot](https://github.com/shankarkarande/Face-Mask-Detection/blob/master/plot.png)

+## Output
+After completing training phase you are able to run your Face Video Detector jupyter notebook file amd check it using with mask and without mask.